junxit/us-congress-bills-113/metadata.md

 - 2014-04-10 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2014-04-10 — The House rose from the Committee of the Whole House on the state of the Union to report H. Con.
 Res.
 96.
 - 2014-04-10 — The previous question was ordered without objection. (consideration: CR H3183)
+- 2014-04-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 365.
+- 2014-04-11 — Received in the Senate and referred to the Committee on the Budget.
+- 2014-04-11 — Senate Committee on the Budget discharged pursuant to Section 300 of the Congressional Budget Act.
+- 2014-04-11 — Senate Committee on the Budget discharged pursuant to Section 300 of the Congressional Budget Act.